kwebio/kweb-core/docs/_posts/2017-03-08-your-first-kwebsite.md

 }
 ```

-Here we create a header-1 element as before, and set its text to "Hello World!" as before also.
+Here we element a header-1 element as before, and set its text to "Hello World!" as before also.
 In this example
 we've assigned the header element to a variable called `h1`, and then we use the variable to set the text.

-Next we create a click event listener on the header element, once clicked we set the text of the element to the value
+Next we element a click event listener on the header element, once clicked we set the text of the element to the value
 of the variable `counter`, and increase the value of `counter`.

 Kill Kweb if it is still running, and run this new version.
 Try clicking on the text.